calumgould/scope_whodunnit_hw/hw_scope_whodunnit.md

 const verdict = declareMurderer();
 console.log(verdict);

-// The declareMurderer function will return 'Miss Scarlet', as even though the plotTwist function is called before it, the let only has scope inside its block and will not change the murderer variable, but when changeMurderer is called before the verdict, the murderer will now be Miss Scarlet as unexpectedOutcome is the last function to be ran before the changeMurderer functions ends, giving it as the final verdict
+// The murderer will be Mr.Green as both Colonel Mustard and Miss Scarlet have no scope outside of the plotTwist function and is assigned to a let, which is being resassigned by the unexpectedOutcome function but still is only ever that value inside the plotTwist block.
 ```

 #### Episode 8